-US 101 US - First-Year Seminar
+US 101 US: First-Year Seminar

 To graduate from MSU, every student is required to take a core University Seminar (US) course.
-University Studies offers approximately 45 sections of the US 101US every year, each designed to engage first-year students as critical thinkers.
+You can review the list of University Seminar Courses on the Provost's webpage.

 to explore their own ideas, beliefs, and assumptions.
 Speaking assignments boost students'

-Research has shown that first-year seminar courses significantly enhance students' ability to succeed in college.
+- Research has shown that first-year seminar courses significantly enhance students' ability to succeed in college.
 The course is also designed to convey the excitement and possibilities of the learning experience at MSU.